-National Export Insurance Account (NEIA) has been set up by the Government of India to facilitate medium and long-term exports, which are commercially viable, considering the limitations of the ECGC Limited in providing adequate cover on its own and non-availability of reinsurance cover to such exporters.
-Keeping in view the above said objective, NEIA aims to ensure the availability of credit risk cover for projects and other high-value exports, which are desirable from the point of view of national interest, but which ECGC is unable to underwrite at terms which will not affect the competitiveness of the exports.
+The National Export Insurance Account (NEIA) was set up in 2006 to promote Medium and Long-Term (MLT)/ project exports by enabling credit and political insurance, which are commercially viable, considering the capacity limitations of the ECGC Limited in providing adequate cover on its own and non-availability of reinsurance cover to such exports.
+NEIA aims to ensure availability of credit risk cover for projects and other high-value exports, which are desirable from the point of view of national interest, but which ECGC is unable to underwrite at terms which will not affect the competitiveness of the exports.